Close

 What Should I Look For?

 The first thing to look out for is if the manufacturer recommends their wheelbase for use with PlayStation systems.
-Manufacturers such as Fanatec have a variety of products, many of which are not compatible with the PlayStation software as they are designed to be Xbox-compatible.
-These wheels can be recommended for PlayStation 5, however, PlayStation 4-compatible wheels will also work on a PlayStation 5.
+Manufacturers such as Fanatec have a variety of products, many of which are not compatible with the PlayStation software as they are designed to be Xbox-compatible or PC compatible only.
+These wheels here however, can be recommended for PlayStation 5 and PlayStation 4-compatible wheels will also work on a PlayStation 5.

 Because of the way in which compatibility is measured, you don’t need to look out for which wheel is the most compatible.
 In fact, you only need to look out for if it is compatible in the first place.